-Let us say a few words why we call $sr_{g}$ strongly-convex radius.
+Let us say a few words about why we call $sr_{g}$ strongly-convex radius.
 Suppose $r<sr_{g}(x)$, by (\ref{eqn:PD15_4}), it is easy to see that $B(x,r)$ is strongly-convex.
 Namely, for every two points $q_1, q_2 \in B(x,r)$, there exists a unique minimizing geodesic $\gamma \subset B(x,r)$ connecting $q_1$ and $q_2$.
-The proof of this fact follows from the standard argument of Riemannian geometry(c.f.
-Section 3.4 of~\cite{DoCarmo}).
+The proof of this fact follows from the standard argument of Riemannian geometry (cf. Section 3.4 of~\cite{DoCarmo}).
 Note that the argument is local and requires only $C^3$-regularity of the exponential map.
-It clearly works here since we have $C^{5}$-regularity of the exponential map.
-The constant $5$ is chosen large enough to guarantee the previously mentioned argument and it can be replaced by any other fixed $k$ which is greater than $3$.
+It works here since we have $C^{5}$-regularity of the exponential map.
+The constant $5$ is chosen large enough to guarantee the previously mentioned argument, and it can be replaced by any other fixed $k$ greater than $3$.
 In all the previous definitions, the subindex $g$ will be omitted when it is clear in the context.
 On a complete Riemannian manifold, each radius is a positive function.
 We introduce the concept of ``domination" to study the relationship of different radii.

 \begin{definition}[\textbf{Domination}] Suppose $r_1$ and $r_2$ are two positive functions on $M^m$.
 We say that $r_1$ dominates $r_2$ if we have

 for some constant $0<c=c(m)<1$.
 We say that $r_1$ and $r_2$ are equivalent if $r_1$ dominates $r_2$ and $r_2$ dominates $r_1$.
 In other words, there exists a uniform small constant $c=c(m)$ such that